harness/developer-hub/tutorials/cd-pipelines/e2e-pipeline.md

 `harness pipeline --file prpipeline.yaml apply`

-Finally, [create a trigger](https://developer.harness.io/docs/platform/triggers/triggering-pipelines/) to run the PR pipeline when new code is committed to the **main** branch.
+Finally, [create a trigger](https://developer.harness.io/docs/platform/triggers/triggering-pipelines/) to run the PR pipeline when new code is committed to the **main** branch of your GitHub forked repo.

 ## Test the setup